-Alternatively, complaints can be directed to the Commissioner for Privacy and Data Protection, although that complaint can be declined if you have not first complained directly to us.
+Alternatively, complaints can be directed to the Office of the Victorian Information Commissioner, although that complaint can be declined if you have not first complained directly to us.

-The Commissioner for Privacy and Data Protection can be contacted as follows:
+The Office of the Victorian Information Commissioner can be contacted as follows: